-The MPO uses evaluation criteria to assess the projected transportation-related emissions of each project that is a candidate for Regional Target funding, both for CO_2 and other air quality pollutants and precursors, among other environmental considerations.
-Transportation projects can support reductions in CO_2 , VOCs, NO_x, and CO by improving traffic flow and bicycle and pedestrian travel.
+The MPO uses evaluation criteria to assess the projected transportation-related emissions of each project that is a candidate for Regional Target funding, both for CO2 and other air quality pollutants and precursors, among other environmental considerations.
+Transportation projects can support reductions in CO2, VOCs, NO_x, and CO by improving traffic flow and bicycle and pedestrian travel or by providing or enhancing non-SOV travel alternatives, such as transit.